nnethercott/beni/README.md

 ## Best Practices
 * if the model can fit on a single GPU use `ShardingStrategy.NO_SHARD` (equivalent to DDP). otherwise try `ShardingStrategy.SHARD_GRAD_OP` for small-ish models.
 By default we use `ShardingStrategy.FULL_SHARD`.

+## Training with vertex ai
+* either upload sdist of the project to a google bucket or use custom docker image
+* `AIP_CHECKPOINT_DIR` env variable defined if we specify [`baseOutputDirectory` API field](https://cloud.google.com/vertex-ai/docs/training/code-requirements)
+* can run hyperparameter tuning job to find best meta architecture